andrew-hoffman/halfnes/README.md

 Running HalfNES
 ---------------

-Download the latest version from (https://github.com/andrew-hoffman/halfnes/releases).
+Download the latest version from https://github.com/andrew-hoffman/halfnes/releases .
-There are three versions of HalfNES included in this package: a Windows executable, a Linux shell script, and a JAR file for other platforms.
+There are three versions of HalfNES included in this package: a Windows executable, a Mac .app package, and a JAR file for other platforms.
 Use whichever one works best on your platform, but you will need Java installed no matter what file is to be used.
-Linux users will need to set execute permissions on the script/JAR.
+Linux users will need to set execute permissions on the JAR.

 # Default Controls (See Preferences dialog to remap them)
 Controller 1: